Sands of Iwo Jima: Filming

-Legacy
+Reception

+In a lukewarm review for The New York Times, Thomas M. Pryor praised the portrayal of the dread the men felt on the eve of battle and the inter-cutting of newsreel footage with dramatized action as "undeniable moments of greatness," but wrote that, despite Wayne's "honest and convincing" performance, the clichéd personal conflicts and idiosyncrasies of the screenplay's poorly drawn characters diminished what "easily could have been a great war film instead of just a good one."

 The film received four nominations at the 22nd Academy Awards, including John Wayne for Best Actor, his first nomination in the category.
 It won no awards.
 A sequel to the film starring Wayne, called Devil Birds, was planned but never materialized.

+In popular culture

 In the television show King of the Hill (1997–2010), this is the favorite film of Cotton Hill, father of main character Hank Hill.
 Hank recalls that, during his childhood, his father would travel around Texas searching for showings of this film.

 The episode "Call of Silence" (2004) in NCISs season 2 references the film and a documentary as shared background to Marine history and legacy.
 The episode shows the NCIS character Timothy McGee watching the documentary To the Shores of Iwo Jima; the character Anthony DiNozzo approaches and, in furtherance of the character's schtick as an avowed and knowledgeable movie buff, begins talking about the theatrical film Sands of Iwo Jima, some scenes of which were taken from the documentary.

 The Southern rock band Drive-By Truckers have a song title "The Sands of Iwo Jima" on their 2004 album The Dirty South.
 It is sung from the perspective of a young boy who has been exposed to World War 2 through old John Wayne movies.
 He asks his great-uncle, a World War II veteran, if The Sands of Iwo Jima represents the war properly; the old man smiles, shakes his head and responds, "I never saw John Wayne on the sands of Iwo Jima."